Bosnia and Herzegovina national under-19 football team: Coaching history

+Players

 Current squad

-The following players were called up for NFSBIH Camp between 6 and 10 March 2023.
+The following players were called up for 2026 UEFA European Under-19 Championship qualification matches against Poland, Italy and Moldova on 12, 15 and 18 Noveber 2025; respectively.

-Caps and goals correct as of 27 September 2022 after the game against Estonia.
+Caps and goals correct as of 18 November 2025, after the game against Moldova.

 Recent call-ups

-The following eligible players have been called up for the team within the last twelve months:
+The following eligible players have also been recentley called up for the team and still remain eligible for selection.